 "This year's trail run raised almost $11,000 after expenses.
 This will be a great help, as we have many worthy grants to review for the schools this year," she added.

 Rakip said this year's record-breaking number of registrants was an increase of more than 40 percent over last year.
-Part of that increase may be due to the addition of a 10K run, sponsored
+Part of that increase may be due to the addition of a 10K run, sponsored by the Bull Run Restaurant in Shirley.

 "We had participants from every New England state and New York," exclaimed Rakip.
 "We estimate roughly 600 people were on the (Shirley historic town) common, including runners, spectators and volunteers.
 By far a record!"